DefiLlama/docs/list-your-project/other-dashboards/README.md

 **Fees Dimensions:**

+Our fees dimensions follow an income statement model inspired by GAAP accounting standards.
+See the "Breakdown Labels & Income Statement" section below for the full methodology and rationale.

-* `dailyFees`: (**Required**) All fees and value collected from _all_ sources (users, LPs, yield generation, liquid staking rewards, etc.), excluding direct transaction/gas costs paid by users to the network.
-This represents the total value flow into the protocol's ecosystem due to its operation.
+* `dailyFees`: (**Required**) All fees and value collected from _all_ sources (users, LPs, yield generation, liquid staking rewards, etc.), representing the total value flow into the protocol's ecosystem.
+This maps to **Gross Protocol Revenue** on the income statement — everything the protocol could theoretically keep if it took 100%.
+For a DEX this is total swap fees, for lending this is all borrow interest, for liquid staking this is all staking rewards from staked ETH.
+Block rewards are **not** fees — they are incentives.
+For chain adapters, track only transaction fees paid by users (not perp DEX fees built on top).
 * `dailyUserFees`: (Optional, but helpful) The portion of `dailyFees` directly paid by end-users (e.g., swap fees, borrow interest, liquidation penalties, marketplace commissions paid by buyers/sellers).
+* `dailySupplySideRevenue`: (**Required when applicable**) The portion of `dailyFees` distributed to liquidity providers, lenders, stakers, or other suppliers of capital/resources.
+This maps to **Cost of Revenue** on the income statement.
+Examples: LP fees on a DEX, interest paid to lenders, staking rewards passed through to stETH holders, blob fees to mainnet for rollups, validator commissions, trading rebates.
-* `dailyRevenue`: (**Required**) The portion of `dailyFees` kept by the protocol entity itself, distributed either to the treasury (`dailyProtocolRevenue`) or governance token holders (`dailyHoldersRevenue`).
+* `dailyRevenue`: (**Required**) The portion of `dailyFees` kept by the protocol entity itself.
+This maps to **Gross Profit** on the income statement. `dailyRevenue = dailyFees - dailySupplySideRevenue`.
-  * `dailyRevenue = dailyProtocolRevenue + dailyHoldersRevenue`
 * `dailyProtocolRevenue`: (Optional, clarifies revenue split) The portion of `dailyRevenue` allocated to the protocol's treasury or core team.
-* `dailyHoldersRevenue`: (Optional, but important for protocols distributing to holders) The portion of `dailyRevenue` distributed to governance token holders (e.g., via staking rewards, buybacks, burns).
+* `dailyHoldersRevenue`: (Optional, but important for protocols distributing to holders) All value flowing to governance token holders.
+This maps to **Tokenholder Income** on the income statement.
+Includes buybacks, token burns, direct distributions, AND income from external sources (airdrops from other protocols, bribes from other protocols, etc.).

-* `dailySupplySideRevenue`: (Optional, but helpful) The portion of `dailyFees` distributed to liquidity providers, lenders, or other suppliers of capital/resources essential to the protocol's function.
-* `dailyBribeRevenue`: (Optional, specific use case) Governance token paid as bribe/incentive for token holder action.
-* `dailyTokenTax`: (Optional, specific use case) Fees generated from a tax applied to token transfers.
+> **Deprecated:** `dailyBribeRevenue` and `dailyTokenTax` are deprecated as separate dimensions.
+Instead, include these as labeled sub-sections within `dailyHoldersRevenue` (e.g., `dailyHoldersRevenue.add(token, amount, 'Bribes from Protocol X')`).

 **Fee/Revenue Attribution Examples by Protocol Type:**